-About a month before the 2004 presidential election, the Associated Press ran a newswire article stating that felon disenfranchisement laws "have roots in the post-Civil War [nineteenth] century and were aimed at preventing black Americans from voting."
-Numerous other media outlets, including the New York Times, Washington Post and USA Today, also made similar statements about the origins of felon disenfranchisement statutes.
-But there was one problem with such statements-they simply were not true.
+About a month before the 2004 presidential election, the Associated Press ran a newswire article stating that felon disenfranchisement laws "have roots in the post-Civil War [nineteenth] century and were aimed at preventing black Americans from voting."8 Numerous other media outlets, including the New York Times, Washington Post and USA Today, also made similar statements about the origins of felon disenfranchisement statutes.9 But such opinions are extremely tendentious.

-Contrary to the perceived wisdom of the mainstream media, felon disenfranchisement laws are deeply rooted in Western tradition as well as American history.
-As Judge Henry Friendly explained, the Lockean notion of a social compact undergirds laws preventing felons from voting: someone "who breaks the laws" may "fairly have been thought to have abandoned the right to participate" in making them.
-Alexander Keyssar, a Harvard professor and a critic of felon disenfranchisement laws, has acknowledged that such laws have "a long history in English, European, and even Roman law."
-Similarly, a report issued by the Sentencing Project and Human Rights Watch conceded that "[d]isenfranchisement in the U.S. is a heritage from ancient Greek and Roman traditions carried into Europe."
-And in recently upholding Florida's statute barring felons from voting, the en banc Eleventh Circuit observed that "[f]elon disenfranchisement laws are unlike other voting qualifications" in that they are "deeply rooted in this Nation's history."
+Felon disenfranchisement laws are deeply rooted in Western tradition as well as American history.
+As Judge Henry Friendly explained, the Lockean notion of a social compact undergirds laws preventing felons from voting: someone "who breaks the laws" may "fairly have been thought to have abandoned the right to participate" in making them.10 Alexander Keyssar, a Harvard professor and a critic of felon disenfranchisement laws, has acknowledged that such laws have "a long history in English, European, and even Roman law."11 Similarly, a report issued by the Sentencing Project and Human Rights Watch conceded that "[d]isenfranchisement in the U.S. is a heritage from ancient Greek and Roman traditions carried into Europe."12 And in recently upholding Florida's statute barring felons from voting, the en banc Eleventh Circuit observed that "[f]elon disenfranchisement laws are unlike other voting qualifications" in that they are "deeply rooted in this Nation's history."13

 In the late eighteenth century, several states began passing felon disenfranchisement statutes.
-Between 1776 and 1821, eleven states disenfranchised persons convicted of certain "infamous" crimes.
-By the eve of the Civil War, more than two dozen states out of thirty-four had enacted laws preventing those convicted of committing serious crimes from casting a vote.
-And by the time the Fourteenth Amendment was adopted, twenty-nine states had established felon disenfranchisement laws.
+Between 1776 and 1821, eleven states disenfranchised persons convicted of certain "infamous" crimes.14 By the eve of the Civil War, more than two dozen states out of thirty-four had enacted laws preventing those convicted of committing serious crimes from casting a vote.15 And by the time the Fourteenth Amendment was adopted, twenty-nine states had established felon disenfranchisement laws.16

-That long history refutes any suggestion that felon disenfranchisement provisions are racially motivated.
-Their antebellum origins show that they were aimed at whites and were maintained for race-neutral reasons: before the ratification of the Fourteenth Amendment, the states were free to, and the vast majority did, impose direct and express racial qualifications on the franchise.
-As the en banc Eleventh Circuit observed in upholding Florida's felon disenfranchisement law, "at that time, the right to vote was not extended to African-Americans, and, therefore, they could not have been the targets of any [felon] disenfranchisement law."
-Over seventy percent of the states in the Union in 1861 had felon disenfranchisement laws-at a time when most African-Americans were still enslaved and did not have the right to vote.
-The pre-Civil War source of these laws "indicates that felon disenfranchisement was not an attempt to evade the requirements of the Civil War Amendments or to perpetuate racial discrimination forbidden by those amendments."
+That long history effectively refutes the suggestion that felon disenfranchisement provisions are racially motivated.17 Their antebellum origins show that they were aimed at whites and were maintained for race-neutral reasons: before the ratification of the Fourteenth Amendment, the states were free to, and the vast majority did, impose direct and express racial qualifications on the franchise.18 As the en banc Eleventh Circuit observed in upholding Florida's felon disenfranchisement law, "at that time, the right to vote was not extended to African-Americans, and, therefore, they could not have been the targets of any [felon] disenfranchisement law."19 Over seventy percent